Alabama Online Sports Betting | Find the Best Sports Betting Sites in Alabama

 -

-For now, only offshore betting sites are available for Alabama residents.
-Any new laws surrounding Alabama sports gambling would have to pass through the AL legislature, which is unlikely to happen this year.
+For now, only offshore betting sites in Alabama are available for residents.
+Any new laws surrounding Alabama sports betting would have to pass through the AL legislature, which is unlikely to happen this year.
 A change could occur in 2024, but the House has so far defied the majority of attempts to legalize and regulate Alabama’s betting industry.

 -